Honors Student Requirements

 • CHC Residential Community (CHCRC) housing during the first round of the housing selection process*

-To be considered in good standing in Commonwealth Honors College, a student must
+To maintain status in Commonwealth Honors College, a student must

 • Be in good standing with UMass Amherst by complying with all its policies, including the Code of Student Conduct and the Academic Honesty Policy.